hipposareevil/books/README.md

 # Customizing application deployment
 Docker compose utilizes an *.env* file where environment variables can be located.
 This project has the following variables.

-## Google API key
-The [query microservice](/images/query/) uses the google API service and requires a key.
-This should be put into the .env file.

 ## Docker image location
 This defaults to using the local Docker repository, not a private registry.
 If you want to tag and push images to a private repository (or dockerhub), you can run the docker compose with the environment variable *BOOK_REPOSITORY*.